OSMLatam/OSM-Notes-Ingestion/README.md

 * `bash_logger.sh` is a tool for logging with different levels.
 * `processAPINotes.sh` is the main script that process the notes with the API.
 * `processPlanetNotes.sh` is the base script to process notes from Planet file.
+* `processCheckPlanetNotes.sh` is a script that allows to check the notes in the database with a new download from planet.
+This allow to identify unprocessed notes and errors in the others scripts.

+## Directories

+The following directories have their own README file.

+* dwh provides the scripts to perform a transformation to a data warehouse and show the notes profile.
+* wms provides the mechanism to publish a WMS from the notes.

 # Insufficient memory resources